Top 8 Breakfast Spots in Asheville

 What to order: Head in for brunch and try their Hickory Nut Gap Chorizo and Eggs.
 The pork is locally sourced and delicious.
 Start your meal with a cup of their signature Corn & Crab Chowder.

 With the Western North Carolina Farmer's Market right next door, it's no wonder Moose Cafe features fresh, local vegetables daily.
 Their menu of home-cooked, southern-style comfort food has earned them a reputation as a place where the locals go to eat.
 Their popularity has even earned them a feature in Southern Living Magazine.
+And, Miranda Lambert dined here during a visit to Asheville in early 2021.
 Expect to be greeted with hot homemade biscuits and made-from-scratch apple butter at every meal.
 Not only is the food delicious, but the mountains views from the dining room will also hit the spot.

 What to order: Pick a southern favorite -- you can't really go wrong. fried chicken, meatloaf, mac and cheese, and collard greens have all received high marks.